 The numbers in this instance tell a shocking story - of the shuttering of USA resettlement from Jordan and Lebanon.
 The top two nationalities resettled from both countries to the USA are Syrian and Iraqi.
 According to UNHCR, in calendar year 2016, 11,204 Syrian refugees were resettled to the USA from Lebanon and Jordan; by the end of April 2019, 219 were resettled.
 In calendar year 2016, 1,164 Iraqis were resettled to the USA from Lebanon and Jordan; as of the end of April, only 32 were resettled.
-The drastic drop-off continues for other nationalities: 25 Sudanese were resettled from Lebanon and Jordan in calendar year 2019, while 40 were in 2016;
+The drastic drop-off continues for other nationalities: 25 Sudanese were resettled from Lebanon and Jordan through April 2019, compared to 228 in 2016; zero Somalis have been resettled to the USA from Lebanon and Jordan in calendar year 2019, while 40 were in 2016.